izner32/todolist/notes.md

         - show this list of items by fetching the whole list in database
             - create an api that grabs the data from the database, return parsed json into js object
             - create a post api that inserts todo list into the listItem database, itemList collection and item property that contains an array
+                - query for updated list -> return updated list
+            - create delete api that
                 - add a remove button in a todo list that would also remove it from the local storage
 - create a signup and login modal
     - store the data of user in a jwt
     - only with those valid jwt can access the homepage